Variable binding and substitution for (nameless) dummies: Relation to presheaf-based models

 \section{Relation to presheaf-based models}

-The classical initial-algebra semantics introduced in \cite{fiore:presheaf} associates in particular to each binding signature $S$ a category, say $Φ_S\Mon$ of models, while we have proposed in~§\ref{s:elementary} an alternative category of models $S\DBAlg$.
+The classical initial-algebra semantics introduced in \cite{fiore:presheaf,DBLP:conf/lics/Fiore08} associates in particular to each binding signature $S$ a category, say $Φ_S\Mon$ of models, while we have proposed in~§\ref{s:elementary} an alternative category of models $S\DBAlg$.
 In this section, we are interested in comparing both categories of models.

-In fact, we find that both may include exotic models, in the sense that we do not see any loss in ruling them out.
+In fact, we find that both may include pathological models, in the sense that we do not see any loss in ruling them out.
 And when we do so, we obtain equivalent categories.